 Honourable mentions (not winning anything but only narrowly missing out and still looking good on their CV) – in alphabetical order:

-- Paul Mastaglio with ‘Working Overtime’
+- Paul Mastaglio with ‘A Turn for the Worse’

 Congratulations, everyone.
 The entries for this month are already drifting in.
 Remember, you can send up to three per month so rather than miss out on a chance by sending one story, do submit more.